dodyya/qoi/README.md

 Two more commands are omitted due to their limited functionality - 'qoi write' and 'qoi view' work with stdin instead of a file, and take in a dimension-prefixed pixel buffer as input.
 Write writes to a .ppm/.png/.qoi file, with the possibility to specify -f to write several images from the same stream and -n to number them sequentially.
 View simply displays what it reads in a winit window.
 Both were used in conjunction with my `pcls` project to manually record a run of the simulation.

-## Conclusion
+## Takeaways

-This project was a valuable learning experience in Rust iterators and building simple command-line tools.
-As with some other projects, working on this in the absence of internet access allowed me to derive a lot of insights into iterators, and specifically their signatures and working with streams of data in Rust.
-I'm sure there's a more advanced way of piping data across layers of functionality than assembling u8 slices, but the zero-copy approach has been interesting to implement.
+This project allowed me to get very comfortable with functional programming patterns and working with images.
+As with some other projects, working on this in the absence of internet access allowed me to give a solid first attempt, and then verify that the design patterns I came up with were similar to those already out there.
+Note: I'm sure there's a more advanced way of piping data across layers of functionality (especially through iterators that yield variable amounts of data) than assembling u8 slices, but the zero-copy approach has been interesting to implement.